Little Symphony No. 2 (Milhaud): Music

-Movement 1
+I. Joyeux

-Movement 1, “Joyeux,” is a frolicsome piece in ternary form that juxtaposes duple and triple meters between strings and woodwinds.
+The first movement is a frolicsome piece in ternary form that juxtaposes duple and triple meters between strings and woodwinds.
 Played separately, the soaring melodies of the flute and the English horn are typical of the romantic period but are contrasted with the aggressive double bass line.
 However, as is typical of Milhaud’s polyphony, the voices sound fairly cacophonic when played simultaneously.
 The movement frantically climaxes and suddenly ends, following a quick run in the woodwinds.